Plainbit/bitCollector/Linux/README.md

 	<img src="https://img.shields.io/badge/visualstudiocode-007ACC?style=flat&logo=visualstudiocode&logoColor=white" />
 </div>

-# bitCollector for Linux DFIR Toolkit
+# bitCollector for Linux DFIR Triage Collector

 bitCollector for Linux  is a comprehensive collection tool designed for digital forensics and incident response activities on Linux systems.
 It allows forensic analysts and security professionals to collect a wide array of system artifacts and logs, aiding in the investigation and analysis of security incidents.